-Green roofs and walls will be fitted to public buildings, including the Casa nel Parco community centre, social housing, schools and other buildings - chosen with the help of citizens within the Turin Living Lab.
+Green roofs and walls are fitted to public buildings, including the Casa nel Parco community centre, social housing, schools (see above photo) and other buildings - chosen with the help of citizens within the Turin Living Lab.

 Green walls and roofs